Motability: Eligibility and scope

-Almost 648,000 customers currently choose Motability for their mobility needs equating to more than 200,000 vehicles purchased per year by Motability Operations.
-Overall customer satisfaction is independently measured at 98%.
-In autumn 2015 Motability Operations was judged by the Institute for Customer Service to offer the 'highest customer service in the UK'.
+Claimants wishing to lease through Motability must have at least twelve months' award length remaining when they apply, and other elements of the benefits (e.g. care components) cannot be used to fund a vehicle through the scheme.

+Participants in the scheme exchange their mobility allowance to lease a vehicle, with payments being made directly from the responsible government department to Motability Operations.
+In addition, some more expensive vehicles require an additional non-refundable lump sum called an 'Advance Payment'.

 Around two-thirds of Motability's customers drive their own vehicle, but non-drivers can get a car as a passenger.
 Similarly, parents and caregivers can also apply on behalf of a disabled child from the age of three.

-Once their application has been accepted, the customer uses all, or part, of their allowance to pay for their vehicle for the period of the contract hire agreement.
-Over 450 models of car are currently available to lease with no advance payment – larger or more expensive models may incur this additional cost.

-The largest fleet operator in Europe and the largest supplier of used cars in the trade, Motability Operations is owned by four major clearing banks – Barclays, Lloyds TSB, HSBC and the Royal Bank of Scotland.

-Motability Operations' annual turnover is around £4.2bn.
-Any surpluses are continually reinvested in the business or donated to the Motability charity.
-Motability Operations sells over 200,000 used cars a year and the company's car purchases account for approximately ten percent of total new car sales in the UK.
-Since the Scheme started, over four million cars have been supplied.
+As of 2022, over four million cars have been supplied since the scheme began.
+In 2024, Motability purchased almost 20% of all new cars sold in the United Kingdom.

+Funding

+The scheme receives no direct public funding aside beyond the transfers of benefit payments.
+However, the scheme benefits from significant tax relief, as vehicles are exempt from VAT and Insurance Premium Tax.
+The National Audit Office valued these exemptions at £888 million in 2017, based on that year's revenue.

+Due to these tax exemptions, Motability Operations claim their leasing packages are 45% cheaper than commercial alternatives.

+In addition, means-tested grants are available from the Motability charity for those who, because of the nature of their disability, have no option but to choose a vehicle which attracts an advance payment, or who may need special adaptations not already funded through the scheme.

-Structure of the scheme
+Structure

-The organisational structure of the scheme can be broken into two parts: Motability, which is a registered charity, and Motability Operations (formerly Motability Finance Ltd), a public limited company owned by five clearing banks which operates the car and powered wheelchair leasing scheme on behalf of Motability.
+The organisational structure of the scheme can be broken into two parts: Motability, which is a registered charity, and Motability Operations (formerly Motability Finance Ltd), a public limited company owned by four clearing banks which operates the car and powered wheelchair leasing scheme on behalf of Motability.
 Splitting the organisation is intended to provide for checks and balances and ensure accountability for the administration of public funds.
 Salaries paid to Motability Operations Group PLC management have attracted negative publicity, with former CEO Mike Betts taking home total remuneration of £948,243 in 2016, as reported in Motability Operations Group PLC's accounts.
 Betts quit in 2018.

 Motability is a registered charity and has overall responsibility for the Motability Scheme, including: